LIYunzhe1408/Opensourced-Notes-SWE-MLE-JobCreator/DATA 200 Data Science/Keynotes/README.md

 6. $H=X(X^TX)^{-1}X^T$, then $HH=X(X^TX)^{-1}X^TX(X^TX)^{-1}X^T=X(X^TX)^{-1}$ $(X^TX)$ $(X^TX)^{-1}X^T=X(X^TX)^{-1}X^T=H$
 7. C is ruled out, because the first, third, and fourth columns are not linearly independent in this case.
 ![alt text](image-1.png)
+8. OLS only works with MSE
+9. $\hat{\theta}$ is not minimizing the sum of the residual of $Y-\hat{Y}$, but the MSE
+10. In the plot of residuals,
+    * if almost all points are above 0, meaning the $y$ is consistently higher than $\hat{y}$, which is underpredicting.
+    * if there's trend or pattern in the plot, indicating need linearization
+    * Sum of residuals not 0 may not mean an intercept term is missing.
+The model may just be biased.